pschanely/CrossHair/README.md

 A static analysis tool for Python that blurs the line between testing and type systems.

-If you have functions with [type annotations](https://www.python.org/dev/peps/pep-0484/) and add some invariants in the (defunct) [PEP 316](https://www.python.org/dev/peps/pep-0316/) syntax, CrossHair will attempt to find counterexamples for you:
+If you have functions with [type annotations](https://www.python.org/dev/peps/pep-0484/) and add some checks in the (defunct) [PEP 316](https://www.python.org/dev/peps/pep-0316/) syntax, CrossHair will attempt to find counterexamples for you:

 ![Animated GIF demonstrating the verification of a python function](doc/duplicate_list.gif)

 CrossHair works by repeatedly calling your functions with fake symbolic values in an attempt to explore execution paths and find counterexamples.
 This is not a new idea; it was first described in [this paper](https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf).
-However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for (possibly nested) lists, dicts, sets, and custom/mutable objects.
+However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for symbolic lists, dicts, sets, and custom/mutable objects.

 ## Why Should I Use CrossHair?